TrinityNT/computer-science-class/journal.md

 I went onto code hs on my phone but got very little done and I went on my chrome book.

 #8/22/23
+I made more progress with my code.
+I'm still on my phone but I'm managing the code.